MattCBowman/Locomotive-fundamentals/README.md

 ![books m2m update](images/manytomany_books.png)

-Then save the ```books``` model and go back editing ```tags``` model : magic, the ```Inverse of``` attribute of the many_to_many field ```books``` is field with the appropriate value ```tags``` :
+Then save the ```books``` model and go back editing ```tags``` model: magic, the ```Inverse of``` attribute of the many_to_many field ```books``` is field with the appropriate value ```tags```:

 ![tags inverse of update](images/manytomany_tags_inverseof.png)

 Here it is, your many to many is settled.

-Now we will add some tags to our book, but unlike the previous cases, you can't create a tag entry in the book entry page :
+Now we will add some tags to our book, but unlike the previous cases, you can't create a tag entry in the book entry page:

 ![m2m enable ui problem](images/manytomany_enableui.png)

 We have to create a new tag entry separately, and then add it when editing the book entry.
-So we do :
+So we do:

 ![m2m tag available in book](images/manytomany_tag_entrie.png)

 You don't have to select here the book entry you want to connect the tag.
-And when we go back to the book entry we were editing, the tag is available in the select list :
+And when we go back to the book entry we were editing, the tag is available in the select list:

 ![m2m tag available in book](images/manytomany_books_tags_available.png)

-So let's (finally !) add our tag to our book, save, and check if everything is okay back in frontend :
+So let's (finally !) add our tag to our book, save, and check if everything is okay back in frontend:

 ```
 {% for book in contents.books %}
   {{ book.title }} written by {{ book.writer.name }} is a great lecture.
   <br>
-  Tags :
+  Tags:
   <br>
   {% for tag in book.tags %}
     "{{ tag.text }}"